Thicket-Blender/thicket/README.md

 ![doc/thicket-filebrowser-half.png](doc/thicket-filebrowser-half.png)

-You can configure the plant variant, age, season, and level of detail using the Viewport and Render settings in the lower left of the dialog.
+The image preview will update when you change the model variant and age.
+You can also configure season and level of detail using the Viewport and Render settings.

-Import Laubwerk Plant
+Plant Model
 * Model: Select variant and age.
 There are typically 3 variants of each plant, as well as 3 ages for each variant.
 * Season: Affect plant's foliage, color, and flowers.